mxagar/tool_guides/docker_swarm_kubernetes/docker_swarm_kubernetes_howto.md

 - TSL / SSL certificates: in production, Bret Fisher uses `traefik` and [https://letsencrypt.org/](https://letsencrypt.org/). he has a repository on GitHub where he showcases how to do that: [https://github.com/BretFisher/dogvscat](https://github.com/BretFisher/dogvscat).

+- `CMD` vs `ENTRYPOINT`.
+They work together; first `ENTRYPOINT` is executed and then `CMD`.
+If we pass a command to `docker run`, then `CMD` is replaced.
+That means `CMD` is the default command after `ENTRYPOINT`.
+Similarly, `ENTRYPOINT` is the command that is first executed when running then container. `ENTRYPOINT` is often a shell script (which sets environment, etc.).

+- It is not possible to containerize a VM, but it is possible to containerize a legacy app (which is on a VM, for instance).

 ## Extra: 12-Factor-App